Hendrick Motorsports in the NASCAR Cup Series: Additional cars

 In 2002, Hendrick fielded the No. 60 Haas Automation/NetZero-sponsored Chevrolet, fielded jointly between Hendrick and Gene Haas in preparation for Haas to field a new team, Haas CNC Racing.
-Hendrick driver Jack Sprague attempted six races (qualifying for three) with a best finish of 30th at Homestead Miami Speedway.
+Hendrick driver Jack Sprague attempted six races (qualifying for three) with a best finish of 30th at Homestead.
 While Haas and Sprague moved over to the No. 0 Pontiac, the No. 60 returned as a Hendrick R&D car in 2003 with test driver David Green and continued sponsorship from Haas and NetZero.
 Green attempted the four restrictor plate races (missing the first Daytona and Talladega races) with a best finish of 32nd.
 Brian Vickers made his Cup Series debut at the fall Charlotte race, finishing 33rd, before moving to the 25 car.
-The 60 was entered at the Homestead-Miami season-finale with Kyle Busch and Ditech.com, but withdrew after the car failed pre-race inspection.
+The 60 was entered at the Homestead season-finale with Kyle Busch and Ditech.com, but withdrew after the car failed pre-race inspection.